-Net loss in the second quarter of $339 million is compared with a net profit of $43 million the same time last year.
+Net loss in the second quarter $339 million is compared with a net profit $43 million the same time last year.

-Earnings before interest, taxes, depreciation and amortization in the second quarter of 2006 was $256 million, a year-over-year decline of 45 percent from $466 million the same time last year.
+EBITDA (earnings before interest, taxes, depreciation and amortization) in the second quarter of 2006 was $256 million, a year-over-year decline of 45 percent from $466 million the same time last year.

-“The second quarter was a difficult quarter for the company, as we were significantly impacted by much greater than expected industry pricing weakness,” said Bon Joon Koo, vice chairman/CEO of LG.Philips LCD.
+“The second quarter was a difficult quarter for the company, as we were significantly impacted by much greater than expected industrywide pricing weakness,” said Bon Joon Koo, vice chairman/CEO of LG.Philips LCD.

 He added, “The decision to continue evaluating any further investment in a next generation and invest in a multi-purpose Gen 5.5 facility, which will be housed in our P8 facility, demonstrates our resolve to both adapt to changing market conditions and to make timely investments to meet our customers' forthcoming needs, particularly in the expanding wide format notebook and high-end monitor segments.”